Umbrella Company in Cambodia

 Once you have registered, you can file taxes here.

 The website for the Taxation Department’s e-Services may be difficult to access.
 Downloading the relevant forms is a more reliable alternative.
-These can be found here.
+These can be found here(link is external).
 It is recommended that you consult a tax specialist and/or translator.

 Tax Figures in Cambodia